The Babbler and the Balance Keeper

 You’re not allowed to think about that!

-The priest paced restlessly before the wall, arms raised, the leathery skin of his face now hidden by a skull of ivory bone.
-Above him, for all to see and learn, Calix perched dangerously at the very top of the narrow ledge.
-One false move, one strong gust and she’d disappear, swallowed by the desert below.
-Guards with wolves sewn onto their jackets and faces harder than stone held her arms, but there was no need.
-Calix hardly blinked when the priest took his dagger and slashed her dark dress, exposing ghostly skin to the sun’s wrath.
-The ragged remains of her hair — a mark of her disgrace — were the only bit of her that still seemed alive, lashing around her head in a desperate attempt to break free.
-She was frozen, heedless of the wind tearing at her and the priest chanting below her and the vultures wheeling above her, black specks against the burning sky.
+Calix had hardly blinked when the priest had taken his dagger and slashed her black dress, exposing bruised skin to the sun’s wrath.
+The ragged remains of her curls—shorn to mark her disgrace—were the only bit of her that still seemed alive, lashing around her head in a desperate attempt to break free.
+She was a girl frozen, heedless of the wind tearing at her and the priest chanting below her and the vultures wheeling above her, black specks against the burning sky.

 Get your head out of the sky, idiot girl!

-Calix didn’t look afraid or angry or any of the things Quincy would have been.
+From across the churning yard, Calix’s dark eyes caught hers.
+She didn’t look afraid or angry or any of the things Quincy would have been.
 Her eyes held all the blank confusion of someone trying very hard to wake up.

 The wind flung the priest’s words towards Quincy once again, brittle as matchsticks.

-“— despising the commands of the gods, who in their just wisdom demand we must render evil for her evil, harm for the harm she would inflict upon her sisters, wrath for —”
+“—despising the commands of the gods, who in their just wisdom demand we must render evil for her evil, harm for the harm she would inflict upon her sisters, wrath for—”

-Perfect obedience does not —
+Perfect obedience does not!

 Watch it!

 When Quincy had been taken from her ward to be trained as a balance keeper, they made it sound wonderful to be chosen to serve the gods.
-No one had told her that it really meant carrying the whole world on your shoulders.
+No one had told her it really meant carrying the whole world on your shoulders.
 It meant endless sacrifice, because there were always more sins to bear.
 It meant hunger and pain and always feeling alone and a little bit afraid.
-It meant lessons that no one explained, but were more important than water or air for survival.
+It meant lessons no one explained but were more important than water or air for survival.

 And if you didn’t learn the lesson, you died so others would.